rbdannenberg/cserpent/FILE_STRUCTURE.md

 - ``memtest``: A test for memory management.
 Compiles but does not currently work.
 - ``cpptest``: A test that C++ compiles and runs.

-All executables work except for memtest.
+All executables work except for runtime_test and memtest.

 Note: Runtime is part of include directories, so you can include them with #include <any.h> and #include <array.h> etc.